avi1299/face_recognition_system/README.md

-# Face Recognition Attendance System
+# Face Recognition Surveillance System

-## Introduction

-Face recognition is one of the most important biometric recognition techniques.
-It is relatively simple to set up and covers an extensive range of applications varying from surveillance to digital marketing.

-## Objective
+## Project Objective

 - To design a real-time face recognition system that identifies people across the **BITS Pilani, Pilani campus**.
 Live video footage is provided as an input through the **100+** CCTV cameras installed at various vital locations across the campus.
 - To design a **web portal** that can allow registration of users with the option to add more photos.